syrilster/JavaScript-and-related-tech/Vue JS/README.md

 * There are shorthands you can use for these common directives though.
 * v-bind:PROPERTY  =>  :PROPERTY.
 Example: v-bind:style="..."  => :style="..."
 * v-on:EVENT  => @EVENT.
 Example: v-on:click="..."  => @click="..."

+**Multiple Vue instances can be used to control different parts of the HTML.**